 mcglynn-wrighta.jpg

-Her research is motivated by an interest in factors that influence policy development and the implications for race, gender, and class equity.
-She examines these issues across three sites: health and social welfare programs, education, and the criminal legal system.
-Within health and social welfare programs, Annie focuses on how ideas about race, pregnancy, and poverty shape surveillance and control.
-The research has been supported by the University of Washington Presidential Dissertation Fellowship, National Poverty Center Dissertation Fellowship, Harry Middleton Fellowship in Presidential Studies, and grants from the Ford Presidential Library and Hayner Memorial Scholarship.
-Her work in this area has been featured in Psychology of Women Quarterly and other presses.
-Within education, she examines the relationship between school choice policies and resulting class and race-based inequities.
-Her current work focuses on school choice policies within Louisiana and caregivers’ navigation of the all-charter school system in New Orleans.
-Within the criminal legal system, she examines the long-term consequences of police contact with young people, which has been published in Social Problems, Race & Social Problems, and Race & Justice, and has been covered in outlets such as the The Seattle Times, Seattle’s NPR affiliate, and other news outlets.
+My research examines how systems and institutions shape access and inequality—particularly for marginalized communities.
+My work has focused, primarily, on health, education, and the criminal legal systems.
+Within health and social welfare programs, I focus on how ideas about race, pregnancy, and poverty shape surveillance, control, and access to services.
+The research has been supported by fellowships and grants, including University of Washington Presidential Dissertation Fellowship, National Poverty Center Dissertation Fellowship, and Louisiana Biomedical Research Network Grant.
+My work in this area has been featured in Psychology of Women Quarterly and has been presented at interdisciplinary conferences.
+Within education, I examine the relationship between school choice policies and resulting class and race-based inequities.
+Within the criminal legal system, I have examined the long-term consequences of police contact with Black youth, which has been published in Social Problems, Race & Social Problems, and Race & Justice, and has been covered in news outlets such as the The Seattle Times, Seattle’s NPR affiliate, and others.

 CONTACT INFORMATION